Savage Design has made a design decision to work with honest materials that speak for themselves, such as brass and marine grade stainless steel.

 In our design process we consider the following as necessary considerations for Engineered Beauty:

 There is a beauty and honesty inherent in materials interacting with their lived environment.
 We are all familiar with the aesthetics of time and place seen in reclaimed timbers, heritage bricks, and bronze statues.
 Savage Design honours this visual connection and evolution by encouraging our products/designs to live their own life and tell their own visual journey, without the unnecessary interference of coatings.
 Our metal is left raw without the unnecessary interference of coatings leaving the outer surface to oxidise and burnish to develop a unique patina.

 Depending on its use and the environment that it is exposed to expect to see the following things:

-Because interactions with items are all different, the environment they are each exposed to are not the same, and the cleaning isn’t uniform. each item will become one of a kind and will wear the story of its interactions with the world at large like a favorite coat.
+Each surface will be interacted with differently, the environments they are each exposed to are not the same, and the cleaning isn’t uniform.
+As a result, each Savage Design piece will become one of a kind and will wear the story of its interactions with the world at large.
+Individual

 Looking to know more about metals and their finishes?
 We offer a CPD session on metals in architecture and interiors.
 Contact our team to find out more.